Zendro-dev/Zendro-dev.github.io/tutorialSetUp.md

 <br/><br/>
 * _**Step 1 (required): Data scheme definition**_

 Code generation step is required before you can start any of the ScienceDB servers.
 To generate a model-dependent code that is initially missing within the servers it is necessary to define your data scheme first.
 The data scheme can be defined through a set of data models (tables).
-Code generation step is required before you can start any of the ScienceDB servers.
-To generate a model-dependent code that is initially missing within the servers it is necessary to define your data scheme first.
-The data scheme can be defined through a set of data models (tables).
  <br/>

  [ > Data Models](dataModels.md)